 California to allow college athletes to be paid, in blow to NCAA rules

-Sept 30 (Reuters) - The governor of California on Monday signed a bill permitting college athletes in that state to be paid, the first such move by any U.S. state to provide the lucrative opportunity of brand sponsorships and endorsements to college sports stars.
+Sept 30 (Reuters) - California on Monday became the first U.S. state to allow college athletes to be paid, as Governor Gavin Newsom signed a bill permitting them to pursue the lucrative opportunity of brand sponsorship and endorsements.

-The bill, which states that college athletes may profit from their "name, image or likeness," contradicts the National College Athletic Association's (NCAA) longstanding rule that college athletes cannot earn compensation.
+The bill, which states that college athletes may profit from their "name, image or likeness," could set up a showdown between the most populous U.S. state and the National Collegiate Athletic Association over its longstanding rule that college athletes cannot earn compensation.

 "Colleges and universities reap billions from these student athletes' sacrifices and success but block them from earning a single dollar.
-That's a bankrupt model — one that puts institutions ahead of the students they are supposed to serve," California Governor Gavin Newsom said in a statement.
+That's a bankrupt model — one that puts institutions ahead of the students they are supposed to serve," California Governor Gavin Newsom said in a statement, referring to schools and the governing NCAA.

+Newsom signed the bill during an appearance on HBO's the The Shop alongside the show's host, Los Angeles Lakers star LeBron James, a vocal supporter of the measure.

+"I'm so incredibly proud to share this moment with all of you," James wrote on Twitter. "@gavinnewsom came to The Shop to do something that will change the lives for countless athletes who deserve it!"

 Under the bill, endorsement deals should not have any effect on student scholarships.
 It also permits student athletes to employ agents.